tarnacious/server-configuration/readme.md

 ## Server Configuration

 This is the ansible configuration for my personal servers.
-The inventory and secrets are not included in this repository.
+Sensitive data is encrypted with ansible-vault.

 ## Servers